Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban

 Quantitative analysis further confirms the accuracy of U-Net1 inference.
 Figure \ref{fig:lr_height_dependence} shows the height dependence of the test errors, averaged over all time steps.
-The error reduction with increasing height likely reflects the diminished influence of buildings.
-At all heights, the errors in the LR inference are lower than those in the LR micrometeorology simulation.
-In particular, at the $64$ m height, where many LR buildings are lower than this level, the temperature error reduces from $0.22$ to $0.12$ K, and the velocity error reduces from $1.8$ to $0.79$ m s$^{-1}$ (i.e., both decrease by approximately half); the MSSIM loss drops from $0.13$ to $0.043$ (i.e., a decrease by approximately one-third).
+The error reduction with increasing height may reflect the diminishing influence of buildings.
+At all heights, the errors in the LR inference are lower than those in the LR micrometeorological simulation.
+At the $64$ m height, where many LR buildings are below this level (Fig. \ref{fig:lr_snapshots}), the temperature error decreases from $0.22$ to $0.12$ K, and the velocity error reduces from $1.8$ to $0.79$ m s$^{-1}$ (both approximately halved).
+The MSSIM loss drops from $0.13$ to $0.043$ (about one-third).